Directory structure in OS

 The Single-Level Directory Structure

 The single-level directory structure is the simplest and easiest directory structure out of all the other directories.
-In this directory structure, all the folders/files are contained under the same directory which is called the root directory.
-The single-level directory structure gathers all the files under one directory or the root directory, this makes it easy to support and understand.
+In this model, only one directory is present, making it the simplest directory structure.
+All the folders/files are contained under the same directory which is called the root directory.
+The single-level directory structure keeps all files in a single root, with no separate directory present for grouping, which makes it easy to support and understand.

 Now as the different files are under the same-root directory the users are not allowed to create the different sub-directories serving their requirements.
 This also creates a barrier with the single-level directory as when the number of files increases or more than one user logs into the system both of these need to maintain the standards of giving a unique name to it.
-This also means that if two users call their files 'apple', then this, in turn, will violate the unique name standardization.
+Because there is only one directory for everyone, this model is unsuitable for multi user systems as files increase.
+This also means that if two users call their files ‘apple’, then this, in turn, will violate the unique name standardization.

 The Advantages